timescale/docs/migrate/troubleshooting.md

 SELECT exists (SELECT 1 FROM timescaledb_information.continuous_aggregates WHERE NOT finalized);
 ```

-If you have partial continuous aggregates in your database, [convert them][migrate]
+If you have partial continuous aggregates in your database, [migrate them][migrate]
 from partial to finalized before you migrate your database.

 If you accidentally migrate partial continuous aggregates across PostgreSQL